This is one of a series. We welcome news or editorial content from our readers, and will revise this page each afternoon that we receive input.

 We don't try to be rude, but you are not the only one to see it your way; we'll be more careful.

 Our readers & I have answered thousands upon thousands of inquiries from students & hobbyists for more than 10 years here, "spending our precious time and sharing our hard won knowledge".
-At www.finishing.com/letters you'll always find dozens of fresh inquiries from students & hobbyists; we hope that readers will reply to any that they can and use the opportunity to promote our industry.
+You'll always find dozens of fresh inquiries from students & hobbyists; we hope that readers will reply to any that they can and use the opportunity to promote our industry.